 A major goal of the Outdoor Program is to give students a deeper understanding of and appreciation for the Pacific Northwest.
 With trips spread around Washington state, students gain firsthand knowledge of our state’s geography, ecology, and natural beauty.
 Group bonding activities and discussions are paired with quiet reflection and journaling.
 Trips pose an opportunity for students to demonstrate independence and self-reliance; for some students, it may be a first time away from home on their own, or first time sleeping outside.

 Students in grades 5 through 7 participate in grade-level outdoor trips every spring, with the length of the trips increasing over time.
 Trips are led by Lakeside faculty and staff, along with experienced outdoor educators.
 The trips play an important role in the school’s educational program, and participation is required.
-Our Middle School outdoor program coordinator works with families to ensure that all students are able to take part in the program.
+Our Middle School outdoor program staff work with families to ensure that all students are able to take part in the program.

 From the top of Mount Baker to the gullies of the Grand Canyon, Lakeside students expand their understanding of who they are and what they can accomplish.
 Through outdoor education, students learn new skills, gain self-confidence, reflect on their responsibility to the natural world, and build meaningful relationships in a way rarely possible in a traditional classroom setting.